 - Call 911: If you or anybody present has been injured in the accident, call emergency services to get help.
 Call 911 also if there is property damage.
 A police report is an essential tool that can help your case in the future.

 - Get the information from the drivers involved in the accident: Make sure you get the name, insurance information (carrier, policy number, etc.), license plate, and driver’s license number of the drivers involved.

 - Get the contact information of witnesses at the scene: This is a significant step in the process, so if you are able, collect the witnesses’ information.
 Others’ accounts of what happened might be beneficial to your case.

 - Take pictures of the accident: This includes auto and property damage, skid marks, and, if possible, pictures of the scene itself before the cars are moved.

 - During your exchanges with other drivers and people involved, do not accept guilt or discuss fault.
-Talk to a lawyer first: Call 1-800-411-PAIN after your accident, and we will guide you in the process that follows after the accident and get you the help you need
+Talk to a lawyer first: Call Path at 1-800-411-PAIN after your accident, and we will guide you in the process that follows after the accident and get you the help you need